Skip to content

 What Happens to a Traditional IRA When You Die

-Traditional IRAs follow similar rules to 401(k)s with some important differences:
+Traditional IRAs follow similar rules to 401(k)s with some important differences.

-• Remain as the beneficiary of the inherited IRA — This can be advantageous if the surviving spouse is under fifty-nine and a half, as inherited IRA distributions are not subject to the early withdrawal penalty
+A surviving spouse can roll the IRA into their own IRA, which is the most flexible option.
+They can remain as the beneficiary of the inherited IRA — which can be advantageous if the surviving spouse is under fifty-nine and a half, since inherited IRA distributions are not subject to the early withdrawal penalty.
+Or they can take a lump sum distribution, though all funds are taxable as ordinary income in the year received.

 The Tax Reality